metacall/react-SSR-example/README.md

-**It is SRR in React where i created the Basic increase and decrease counter button app**
+**It is Srr in React where i created the Basic increase and decrease counter button app**